-I am quite happy to be outside the official sector, although my link with Cambridge will probably always persist.
-I spent many happy days at CUL (Cambridge University Library), and made a point of combing through many of the learned journals stocked there in such abundance, a project which included the “dead” journals also.
+I spent many happy days at CUL (Cambridge University Library), combing through many of the learned journals stocked there in such abundance, a project which included the “dead” (terminated) journals also.
 However, the antiquarian dimensions of such an activity have to be complemented by more immediate “fieldwork” and real life experiences.

 5.1 The British Yob

-It was often fascinating to ascertain what, for instance, contemporary scholarship and social science made of ancient religion or remote tribal communities.
+I was often fascinated to ascertain, for instance, what contemporary scholarship and social science made of ancient religion or remote tribal communities.
 Yet everyday realities outside the library were very stark by comparison.
 In 1980s Cambridge, the proliferating yob phenomenon was becoming evident.
 The word yob generally denoted a bad-mannered or aggressive male teenager (with the early 20s age group also being implied).
 This category frequently became thieves.

 5.2 Citizen Sociology as Sociography

 Reflection upon such matters led me to conclude that the educational system in many schools was breaking down.
 I was dissatisfied with sociology; this science was too remote from everyday concerns.
-The politicians were permanently on holiday, while the academics were insulated from the social dysfunction that was accelerating.
-The obscured ecological factor was almost peripheral at this stage; the most obvious problem was a major inventory of social maladies whose causes were too often ignored.
+The politicians were permanently on holiday, while many academics were insulated from the social dysfunction that was accelerating.
+The obscured ecological factor was peripheral at this stage; climate change was not taken seriously in intellectual circles.
+The most obvious problem was a major inventory of social maladies whose causes were too often ignored.